-The Group revalues it's property comprising land and buildings every 5 years and at shorter intervals whenever the fair value of the revalued assets is expected to differ materially from their carrying value.
-The last valuation was carried out in 2004.
+The Group revalues its property comprising land and buildings every 5 years and at shorter intervals whenever the fair value of the revalued assets is expected to differ materially from their carrying value.
+A valuation was carried out during the financial year.

 Surpluses arising from revaluation are dealt with in the revaluation reserve account.
 Any deficit arising is offset against the revaluation reserve to the extent of a previous increase for the same property.
-In all other cases, a decrease in carrying amount is charged to the income statement.
+In all other cases, a decrease in carrying amount is charged to the income statements.